Kimberworth

 Kimberworth is a suburb of Rotherham, South Yorkshire, England.
-It is located in the Metropolitan Borough of Rotherham, about 2.2 miles (3.5 km) north-west of Rotherham town centre and 4.7 miles (7.6 km) north-east of the City of Sheffield.
+It is located in the Metropolitan Borough of Rotherham, about 2 miles (3.5 km) north-west of Rotherham town centre and 5 miles (7.6 km) north-east of Sheffield.
+Until 1974 it was in the West Riding of Yorkshire.

 History

+The name Kimberworth possibly derives from the Old English Cyneburgworð meaning 'Cyneburg's enclosure'.

 Kimberworth is mentioned in the 1086 Domesday Book, where it is noted as "Chiberworde".
 Kimberworth castle, now demolished, was located near The Drawbridge pub.
 The monks at nearby Kirkstead Abbey were smelting iron from around 1160, the rest of the history of this area is heavily influenced by industrial developments, especially in iron, steel and coal.

 There is evidence of human activity in this area going back 5000 years.
 The area was settled by Brigantes, before the arrival of the Romans.
 The Roman expansion north was halted by the Brigantes forts at Kimberworth and Wincobank.

 The present manor house at Kimberworth was built in 1694 by the Kent family, long prominent at Kimberworth, who married with, amongst others, the Rawson family of Upperthorpe and the Creswick family that had owned land at Owlerton since the fourteenth century.

+Kimberworth was formerly a township and chapelry, in 1866 Kimberworth became a separate civil parish, in 1894 the parish was abolished and merged with Rotherham and Wentworth.
+In 1891 the parish had a population of 19,566.
+It is now in the unparished area of Rotherham.